L-vdM/EU-renewable-energy-modelling-framework/README.md

 ## Getting Started With This Framework

 To get running, download this repository using the download button.
-Create a new virtual environment and install the project requirements from the requirements.txt file.
+Create a new virtual environment from the environment.yamls file (conda env create --file=environment.yaml).

 ### Define input data